SumoLogic/sumologic-documentation/docs/cse/administration/onboarding-checklist-cse.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 This article provides a high-level checklist of onboarding tasks and best practices for Cloud SIEM Enterprise (CSE) administrators.
-This setup guide shows you how to maximize value from CSE by leveraging all of its features.

-Sumo Logic also offers a complete CSE Quickstart package through the Professional Services team that covers these checklist items, as well as tuning and other configurations not listed here.
+Sumo Logic also offers a complete CSE Quickstart package through the Professional Services team that covers these checklist items as well other configurations not listed here.

-Access the linked articles to learn how to perform each item in the checklist.

 ## Initial setup